valory-xyz/open-autonomy/packages/valory/skills/abstract_abci/README.md

-# ABCI skill
+# Abstract abci

-## Description
+## Description:

-This abstract skill provides a template of an ABCI application managed by an AEA.
+This module contains an example of ABCI skill for an AEA.

 ## Behaviours

 No behaviours (the skill is purely reactive).

 ## Handlers

-* `abci`: an abstract Handler that replies to ABCI requests with default responses.
-          In another skill, extend the class and override the request handlers to implement a custom behaviour.
+ - ABCIHandler